codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a dictionary on drugs?
-High definition.
+A man tried to sell me a coffin today.
+I told him that's the last thing I need.

 ## Daily Trivia

-Which of these is the name for the failed key escrow device introduced by the National Security Agency in 1993?
+Which of the following is NOT a computer science algorithm?
- 1. Enigma Machine
+ 1. Bubble Sort
- 2. Skipjack
+ 2. Float Sort
- 3. Clipper Chip
+ 3. Merge Sort
- 4. Nautilus
+ 4. Quick Sort

 <details>
   <summary>Answer</summary>
-  Clipper Chip
+  Float Sort
 </details>